 How Much Does Real Estate Appreciate on Average?

-“Over the past year, the average appreciation of real estate has increased 14.5%, a staggering number compared to historical performance.
-While many homeowners and real estate investors look to the average home-price valuation as an indicator for future value, it’s important to remember that housing prices and the rate they appreciate can change dramatically year over year — the current average appreciation rate is 14.5%, a stark difference from 4% in 2019.”
+“Over the past year, the average appreciation of real estate investments has increased 14.5%, a staggering number cash flow compared to historical performance.
+While many homeowners and real estate investors look to the average home-price valuation as an indicator of future value, it’s important to remember that housing market prices and the rate they appreciate can change dramatically year over year — the current average appreciation rate is 14.5%, a stark difference from 4% in 2019.”

-As mentioned before, you can combine real estate appreciation with a rental cash flow strategy.
+As mentioned before, you can combine real estate appreciation with a rental cash flow strategy or cash flow properties.
 Rents typically grow over time, leading to increased cash flow.
-So, a negative cash-flowing property could turn positive over time and also allow you to make a significant profit through appreciation.
-Essentially, the way to make money with appreciation is when the property is sold.
-Hence, it is playing the long game.
+So, a negative cash flow property could turn into positive cash flow over time and also allow you to make a significant profit through appreciation.
+Essentially, the way to make money with appreciation is last updated when the property is sold.
+Hence, it is playing a long term game.